-Of all this diversity, there was one instrument that had become the choice instrument in the Athenian era of Greece - the kithara.
-This instrument resembled a handheld lyre, but with a large soundbox and seven gut strings.
+Of all this diversity, there was one instrument that had become the choice instrument in the Athenian era of Greece—the kithara.
+This instrument resembled a handheld lyre, but with a large soundbox and four to seven gut strings.
 It was built with much more complexity than the more pastoral lyres, and was celebrated as the instrument of choice for virtuoso performers.

 No specimens of this ancient instrument exist today, although by studying the non-technical paintings that depicted them, music historians have built replicas that have helped to understand how they were used.

 A kithara, we now believe, had advanced features that made it an exceptionally expressive instrument.
 It is believed that each instrument was built for the specific kitharode musician, constructed to fit his body shape and size.
 Wearing the heavy instrument via a strap, he could at once play and alter the sound of the instrument: the kithara featured a metal bar along its top, allowing the kitharode the ability to bend the pitch, like a whammy bar.

 This instrument was likely invented only in the final Athenian era of Greece, but it was preceded by earlier professional lyres.
 So, our second instrument is either a kithara, or an earlier prototype.
 Regardless, such a professional lyre would have brought a big, exciting sound as both a rhythm and lead instrument.
 The kithara, of which our word guitar stems, would have been ubiquitous in Athenian concerts and plays, often played by the star musician, or used by solo performers.

 Instrument 3: Tympanum Hand-Drum